Ledebouria socialis (Baker) Jessop

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-During the active growth period, interior temperatures are fine for Silver Squill’s grown as houseplants.
-Outdoor plants can withstand winter temperatures down to 30°F (-1°C).
+During the active growth period, interior temperatures are fine for Silver Squill's grown as houseplants.
+Outdoor plants can withstand winter temperatures below 30°F (-1°C).
 Try growing Silver Squill outdoors during spring and summer when ambient temperatures are at least 60°F (15°C).
 In cold regions, move the plant back indoors.

 - Back to genus Ledebouria